nguyensmai/KeraalDataset/doc/readme_files_format.txt

 Where z_pos represents the depth with respect to the video plane.

+3. AlphaPose

+3.1.
+Coco Model
+The AlphaPose skeleton used is the COCO model (17 body parts as in https://github.com/MVIG-SJTU/AlphaPose/blob/c60106d19afb443e964df6f06ed1842962f5f1f7/docs/output.md), from which we have recorded the following joints:
+0. Nose
+1. LEye
+2. REye
+3. LEar
+4. REar
+5. LShoulder
+6. RShoulder
+7. LElbow
+8. RElbow
+9. LWrist
+10. RWrist
+11. LHip
+12. RHip
+13. LKnee
+14. Rknee
+15. LAnkle
+16. RAnkle

+3.2.
+OpenPose joints
+Each file corresponds to a motion sequence. within the file, is a dictionary of positions.
+The second level of dictionary is the video frame number.
+The third level of the dictionary is the joint name.
+For each joint is a 2D position : x_pos, y_pos

-5. Control command files of the robot Poppy to demonstrate the three exercises.
+6. Control command files of the robot Poppy to demonstrate the three exercises.

 They are json files that use the syntax commonly used by the library pypot as described in its documentation (https://docs.poppy-project.org/en/programming/python.html) and can be used with the web-interface developed by the project Keraal (https://github.com/GRLab/Poppy_GRR) to execute on Poppy.
 They can be used with the physical robot Poppy or its simulation.